top of page

 Pneumatic Compression Device

-A medical device that uses inflatable cuffs or sleeves to apply pressure to the limbs, helping to improve circulation and reduce swelling in the affected area.
+A pneumatic compression device uses inflatable cuffs or sleeves to apply sequential pressure to the limbs.
+Specifically, this intermittent compression moves the accumulated lymphatic fluid toward healthy lymph nodes and into the venous system, helping to improve circulation and reduce swelling in the affected area.

 Exercise, Nutrition, and Skin Care